Tech1Guy1One/HomeBrewSecurityFixes/README.md

 This repository is new, it will contain scripts discussed on our youtube channel.
 Videos will be posted weekly and contain links to this repository where scripts can be downloaded to help fix the OS issues found in our videos.

+Failure to follow the details in the video may result in system stability and security issues, please do not run scripts without knowing what they pertian too..
+Or at minimal, make sure you review the configuration before running them, as they may help in other projects you are working on.

+Thank you all in advance.